MicrosoftDocs/patterns-practices/patterns-practices/guide/prism-4.1-readme.md

 -  Microsoft .NET Framework 4.0 (installed with Visual Studio 2010)
 -  Microsoft Visual Studio 2010 Professional, Premium, or Ultimate editions

+> [!NOTE]
-**Note:** Visual Studio 2010 Express Edition can be used to develop Prism applications using the Prism Library.
+> Visual Studio 2010 Express Edition can be used to develop Prism applications using the Prism Library.

 If you are developing Silverlight applications, the following must be installed:

 -  [Microsoft Silverlight 4 Tools for Visual Studio 2010](http://go.microsoft.com/fwlink/?linkid=177428) (required for Silverlight development; includes the developer Silverlight runtime)

+> [!NOTE]
-**Note:** Although the Silverlight Tools for Visual Studio 2010 are not required, it is recommended for all WPF and Silverlight developers to download and use the latest version of the Silverlight Tools for Visual Studio 2010.<br />
+> Although the Silverlight Tools for Visual Studio 2010 are not required, it is recommended for all WPF and Silverlight developers to download and use the latest version of the Silverlight Tools for Visual Studio 2010.<br />
 The WPF and Silverlight Designer for Visual Studio is updated together with the Silverlight developer runtime and software development kit (SDK), which are included in the download.
 These updates come in the form of new features and bug fixes.

 Optionally, you should consider also installing the following: